uipath-certification/uipath-certification.github.io/_posts/2021-06-07-variable-scope-uipath-studio-certification.md

 {% include accordion.html %}
 ### References that you might want to have a look at :
 *  <a href="https://www.rpacertified.com/associate-objectives.html"> UiPath Associate Exam Objectives </a>
+*  <a href="https://www.rpacertified.com/2020/11/11/debug-edit-variable.html"> Variable Debugging </a>
+*  <a href="https://www.rpacertified.com/2021/06/07/uipath-default-variable-types.html"> Variable Types </a>

 #### Where to find out more about UiPath?

-To find out more about RPA certifications from UiPath, visit the <a href="http://www.uipath.com/learning/certification">official website</a>.
+To find out more about Managing Variables from UiPath, visit the <a href="https://docs.uipath.com/studio/docs/managing-variables">Official Documentation</a>.